Tank & tankless water heater service

 Clearset repairs and replaces water heaters across Port Coquitlam, Burnaby, Vancouver, Surrey, Richmond, and nearby Lower Mainland cities.
 Choose your city for local plumbing details.

-See all service areas
+See water heater service areas

 Water heater FAQs